 Begin this project by making the head.
 Start by opening and unraveling the chicken wire roll.
-When you open the package, you'll have to remove a long thin wire wrapped around the roll.
+When you open the package, you'll have to remove a long, thin wire wrapped around the roll.
 Set this wire aside to use later in the project.
-Once open, use wire clippers to clip a 36- by-36-inch square from the roll of chicken wire.
+Once open, use wire cutters to clip a 36- by 36-inch square from the roll of chicken wire.

-Twist the loose ends of the hexes together with the needle-nosed pliers to make the bond.
-Then turn the points of the wire in, so they don't scratch you.
+Twist the loose ends of the hexes together with the needle-nose pliers to make the bond.
+Then, turn the points of the wire in so they don't scratch you.
 There are many ways to attach the hexes.
 You can also loop two together and twist.
 Take some time to figure out which method works well for you.
 It gets easier as you go.

 Measure 8 1/2 inches from the chin to the shoulders on both sides, 17 inches total.
 Use painter's tape to mark the measurement.

 The top and bottom of the chicken wire comes with a manufactured wire through the links.
-You'll need to remove this wire from the front and back of the shoulders using wire clippers.
+You'll need to remove this wire from the front and back of the shoulders using wire cutters.

-Repeat this process to get two pieces of the same tapered torso shape for your chicken wire Halloween figures.
+Repeat this process to get two pieces of the same tapered torso shape for your DIY Halloween decoration.
 When making the second torso shape, measure 18 inches from the bottom of the wire.
 One side of the chicken wire will already be angled in from the previous cut.
 Measure and cut the other side only.
 This saves you a cutting step.

 Always keep in mind the human shape when sculpting the wire.
 Do your best to keep the neck long and the chin up just a bit.
 The shoulders should sit directly over the waist.